Implementation Profile for BankID Identity Providers within the Swedish eID Framework

 1.4.
 Relying Party Configuration

-Note: It is of course allowed for a BankID Identity Provider to maintain specific Service Provider configurations, but this is outside of the scope for this profile, and there will be no specification support to accomplish this.
+Note: It is of course allowed for a BankID Identity Provider to maintain specific Service Provider configurations, but this is outside the scope for this profile, and there will be no specification support to accomplish this.

 2. Attributes

-An BankID Identity Provider use the BankID Relying Party API, as described in [BankID_Spec], to communicate with the BankID-server when providing its services to end users.
-When a BankID-operation has completed successfully, the Identity Provider (the BankID Relying Party) invokes the Collect-method (/rp/v5/collect) to obtain the result from the operation.
+An BankID Identity Provider use the BankID Relying Party API, as described in BankID API, to communicate with the BankID-server when providing its services to end users.
+When a BankID-operation has completed successfully, the Identity Provider (the BankID Relying Party) invokes the Collect-method (/collect

 An Identity Provider should not necessarily release all transformed attributes received from the BankID-server to the Service Provider.
 See further section 5.1, "Attribute Release Rules".